A significant proportion of masive white dwarfs are the result of merging of two stars.

 Kinematics

-The observation on the 25 white dwarfs show that several of these stars have one or more of the above abnormal properties.
+The observations on the 25 white dwarfs show that several of these stars have one or more of the above abnormal properties.
 The scientists suggest that 14 of the 25 stars observed were a result of a merger event between two white dwarf stars.
-Although, the number they got was higher than the previously estimated number of about 10-30%, the author hope to have more robust estimates of the merger events with new larger data from Gaia and Vera Rubin Observatory's Legacy Survey of Space and Time (LSST).
+Although, the number they got was higher than the previously estimated number of about 10-30%, the authors hope to have more robust estimates of the merger events with new larger data from Gaia and Vera Rubin Observatory's Legacy Survey of Space and Time (LSST).

 Original article: https://academic.oup.com/mnras/article/518/2/2341/6795949